Title VI: Flexibility and Accountability

 Small, Rural School Grant Program (Section 6212)

 This initiative is a formula grant directly to the eligible (same eligibility requirements as stated above) school districts from the U.S. Department of Education.
 This grant is not administered by DPI.
 School districts should receive between $20,000 and $60,000 IF there is sufficient funding to pay this full amount.
 If not, allocations will be ratably reduced.
 The U.S. Department of Education will determine the amount of the allocations for the eligible districts.
-Districts may use this grant for any authorized activities under Titles I Part A, II Part A, II Part D, IV, and V.
+Districts may use this grant for any authorized activities under Titles I Part A and II Part A.

 Rural and Low-Income School Program (Sections 6221 through 6224)